imgix/ember-cli-imgix/README.md

       imgix: {
         source: 'my-social-network.imgix.net',
         debug: true // Prints out diagnostic information on the image itself.
 Turn off in production.
-      }
+        debug: true, // Prints out diagnostic information on the image itself.
+Turn off in production.
+        classNames: 'imgix-image', // default class used on the img element }
     }
     // snip